 - Are we manipulating users?
 How much information is really needed?
 Are we gathering more than we need, just because we can?
 Are we using it to force actions the users wouldn’t normally make?

 - Are we keeping our promises?
 Are we being good custodians of our user’s information?
 Who are we sharing it with?
 Do we know what they do with our user’s information?

-In this talk, Noreen Whysel will discuss a framework for evaluating the relationship that digital technologies have with consumers and the digital harms and dark patterns that, whether we know it or not, violate that relationship.
+In this talk, Noreen Whysel will discuss a framework for evaluating the relationship that digital technologies have with consumers and the digital harms and dark (or anti-) patterns that, whether we know it or not, violate that relationship.
 You will come away with an understanding of how to determine that what you are creating is fair, secure and in the user’s control.
 And that your relationship will be sound, respectful and long lasting.